filewalkwithme/go-gmp/README.md

 # go-openvas-gmp

 Library to interact with Openvas 7.0 using the [gmp protocol](https://docs.greenbone.net/API/GMP/gmp-9.0.html) (Greenbone Management Protocol, `version 9.0`)

-Here you find methods to create tasks, targets, scanners and retrieve results.
+Here you willl find methods to create tasks, targets, scanners and retrieve results.

 * This library is compatible with the latest version of Openvas: 7.0